scaleoutsean/solidfire-windows/README.md

 ### Using enhanced RBAC

 - SolidFire's RBAC is limited.
-If you need enhanced RBAC and have some Windows programming skils, consider [SolidFire WAC Gateway](https://github.com/scaleoutsean/solidfire-wac-gateway)
+If you need enhanced RBAC and have some Windows programming skils, consider [SolidFire WAC Gateway](https://github.com/scaleoutsean/solidfire-wac-gateway).
+There's a [PowerShell 7 module](https://github.com/scaleoutsean/solidfire-wac-gateway-client/) that goes with it, although SolidFire WAC Gateway can be used by any client (there's a Swagger/OpenAPI spec that makes that easy).

 ## Microsoft Windows drivers for NetApp HCI Servers ("Compute Nodes")